sullewarehouse/json-plus/docs/JSON_OBJECT-&-JSON_ARRAY.md

 ## Generate
 Calls the [JSON_Generate](JSON_Generate.md) function.

-## FormatOverride
+## Format
-Sets the format override string for the object or array.
-The string is not copied so only pass a string that will still be allocated when you call `JSON_Generate`.
+Sets the format for the object or array, this will override the format parameter passed to JSON_Generate.
 See [JSON_Generate](JSON_Generate.md) for details about JSON formatting.

 ## Parse
 Calls the [JSON_Parse](JSON_Parse.md) function.